64kramsystem/personal_notes/topics/ruby_gems_bundler.md

   gem 'rspec', '~> 3.10.0'
 end

-# The test group should include gems that are not strictly required.
+# The test group should include gems that are used only in the test env
 #
 group :test do
   gem "benchmark-ips", "~> 2.7.2"